mmattthomas/kentflix/README.md

 # Kentflix

 Kentflix is a little hobby app to rekindle my affection for Rails.
 Its been a while so we'll see how it goes.
-The intent is a simple application to log into where you can view a list of movies and check-in/check-out
+The intent is a simple application to log into where you can view a list of movies and check-in/check-out.

+## Demo
+You can see a demo at kentflix.herokuapp.com

+## Roll your own
+If you want to download and run, follow normal Rails deployment guidelines.
+If you seed the database using seed.rb, it will create a default team named "MyFlix" If you join this team by signing up, you won't be an admin... get to rails console and update your user record with admin=true.
+Otherwise you can create a new team and add new movies manually.

 Product Roadmap: